lyokha/vim-xkbswitch/README.md

 --------

 * Supported OS: UNIX / X Server, Windows, Mac OS X.
-* Switches keyboard layout when entering / leaving Insert and Select modes.
+* Switches keyboard layout when entering / leaving Insert and Select modes as well as the command line when searching patterns.
-* Dynamic keymap assistance in commands like *r* and *f* in Normal mode as well as in search patterns.
+* Dynamic keymap assistance in commands like *r* and *f* in Normal mode.
 * Keyboard layouts are stored separately for each buffer.
 * Keyboard layouts are kept intact while navigating between windows or tabs without leaving Insert mode.